meker12/commerce-channels.en/help/channel-manager/connect.md

 1. Configure the SaaS project and data space so that Commerce Services can send data to the Channel Manager service.

-   ![[!DNL Commerce Service Connector] SaaS Identifier configuration in the [!DNL Admin] view](assets/commerce-services-connector-saas-config.png)
+   ![[!DNL Commerce Services Connector] SaaS Identifier configuration in the [!DNL Admin] view](assets/commerce-services-connector-saas-config.png)